meet4041/Student-api/README.md

 # Student API

 This repository contains a **Postman collection** for performing CRUD operations on a Student API.
-This project was created as part of learning API testing via Postman.
+The project was created as part of learning API development and API testing using **Postman**.
+The backend is built using **Go (Golang)**.

+---

 ## 📝 Description

-The **Student API Postman Collection** demonstrates the following HTTP operations:
+The **Student API Postman Collection** demonstrates the following HTTP operations on the Student resource:

 - **Create** (POST)
 - **Read** (GET)
-- **Update** (PATCH/PUT)
-- **Delete** (DELETE)
+- **Get users** (GET)

-These API requests are designed to practice and showcase working with REST APIs using **Postman**, one of the most popular API testing tools.
+These API requests help to practice and showcase how to work with REST APIs using **Postman**, which is widely used for API testing and development.

 ---